community-z-users/czt/README.txt

 Source Releases

-  If you are dealing with a source release, see
-  {{{install.html} installation instructions}} on how to compile CZT.
+  If you are dealing with a source release, see INSTALL.txt on how to compile CZT.

 * Sources from Subversion